 Koninklijke Porceleyne Fles

-1 kilometer south of the city center ceramics fans simply have to visit the Porceleybe Fles, one of the factories still making the famous Delft blue pottery.
+1 kilometre south of the city centre ceramics fans simply have to visit the Porceleybe Fles, one of the factories still making the famous Delft blue pottery.
 The audio tour takes you through a demonstration, the museum, and the production process.
 Taking a class is maybe even more exciting, as you get to paint your own Delft blue tile or vase.

 Museum het Prinsenhof